Information for Travellers

 If the trip needs to be cancelled, the credit will be recorded in your name, and can be viewed on your FCM Travel Hub profile, for future travel.
 However, in line with standard airline practice, if the flight is cancelled within 24 hours of departure, the fare will not be credited by the airline.

 - 24 Hours Support

-For assistance with the credit card program, system support for the Expense Management System, Online Travel Booking System, feedback and general enquiries, contact;
+For assistance with the corporate credit card program, system support for the Expense Management System and FCM Travel Hub, feedback and general enquiries, contact;

 Phone: 8313 3330